Adaptech/fullmoonplumbing/notes.md

 for evaluating business logic outside the CreatePlumber and UpdatePlumber command handlers which check for required fields.

 - PlumberRequiredFieldError is part of the domain language.

+- Take a look at _updatePlumber().
+This is an example of a command potentially publishing more than one event.
+The reason: "PlumberUpdated" isn't very descriptive.
+A read model which is interested in (e.g.) rate changes can subscribe to "RateChanged" without needing to parse that fact out of a more general "PlumberUpdated" occurrence.
+Same with PlumberAvailable and PlumberUnavailable - when scheduling, we care when those occurred but we could conceivably ignore (e.g.) name changes.

+# Exercise:

+- PlumberUpdated events should only happen if the first- or lastname have actually changed.
+At the moment, they are happening regardless whether a change occurred.
+(To get started, look for '//TODO' in the code.)